-Often clients will acknowledge how exhausted they feel keeping up the facade to the outside world that they are fine when in reality inside they feel vulnerable, scared and lost.
+Often clients will acknowledge how exhausted they feel.
+They keep up the facade to the outside world that they are fine, when in reality inside they feel vulnerable, scared and lost.

 I’ve already had adult survivors of childhood sexual abuse make contact about wanting to come into therapy since they have watched the ‘Leaving Neverland’ documentary.

 With this much-anticipated programme, intrusive thoughts, the re-playing of events and the prompting of long-buried memories are hard to ignore for adult survivors of childhood abuse, even though many of them have kept their experiences of abuse secret for many decades.

 This concentration of new client enquiries and existing clients referring to their own experiences of childhood sexual trauma reminds me of what happened in the UK when the news and current affairs were dominated night after night by the growing scandal of British celebrity Jimmy Saville.